 Lisbon has an excellent and inexpensive public transport network and a rental car is not needed for a holiday in this region.
 Driving in Lisbon can be stressful demanding due to the erratic driving of the Portuguese, the poor traffic markings and the heavy traffic.
 Parking is also very limited and expensive.

-Car rental is not needed to visit the popular day trips (Sintra, Cascais or Mafra) as there is an excellent and inexpensive public transport network.
+A rental car is not needed to visit the popular day trips (Sintra, Cascais, Sesimbra or Mafra) as there is an excellent and inexpensive public transport network.
 However, a rental car can be useful when exploring further from Lisbon and into regions with limited public transport, such as the Serra da Arrábida, the Serra de Sintra or the Alentejo region.